wbamberg/idl-reference/docs/nsIWindowMediator.md

 in their z (front-to-back) order.
 Note this interface makes
 no requirement that a window couldn't be revisited if windows
 are re-ordered while z-order enumerators are active.
-@param  aWindowType the returned enumerator will enumerate only
-                    windows of this type. ("type" is the
-                    |windowtype| attribute of the XML <window> element.)
-                    If null, all windows will be enumerated.
-@param  aFrontToBack if true, the enumerator enumerates windows in order
-                     from front to back. back to front if false.
-@return an enumerator of nsIDOMWindows

 #### Parameters ####